 High rates

-Unfortunately, predatory lenders exist and the techniques they use to rope in unsuspecting small business owners are getting more and more sophisticated.
+Unfortunately, predatory lenders roam among us and the techniques they use to rope in unsuspecting small business owners are getting more and more sophisticated.
 It’s definitely not unique to debt financing, but it is something to be aware of.
-Instead of disclosing the true cost of a loan, some unscrupulous lenders will use methods other than APR.
-Make sure you are working with a lender who practices transparency and will give you honest numbers.
-Know both your loan APR and your loan payment and compare it to your original balance.
+Instead of disclosing the true cost of a loan, some unscrupulous lenders will use methods other than the annual percentage rate (APR).
+For clarity and trust, lenders should be transparent in their practices and provide honest figures.
+You should receive clear information about the loan’s APR and total payments, which you can then easily compare to the original balance.

 Alternatives to debt financing